YongliHe23/SequenceExamples-GE/pge2/README.md

 ### Set system hardware parameters

 **Raster times:**
-Unlike tv6, the waveforms in the .seq file are NOT interpolated to 4us, but are instead directly place onto the hardware.
+Unlike tv6, the waveforms in the .seq file are NOT interpolated to 4us, but are instead placed directly onto the hardware.
 This is far more memory efficient and generally more accurate.
 Therefore, the following raster time requirements must be met in the .seq file:
 * gradient raster time must be multiple of 4us
 * rf raster time must be multiple of 2us